Thrombophilias are a group of blood clotting disorders that can either be inherited or acquired.

 Paroxysmal Nocturnal Hemoglobinuria (PNH)

-Both types of thrombophilia’s have shown to have potential for complications with pregnancies.
-Such complications include: preterm labor, miscarriage and poor fetal growth.
+Both types of thrombophilias have been shown to have the potential for complications with pregnancies.
+Such complications include preterm labor, miscarriage, and poor fetal growth.

 Thrombophilias are diagnosed by blood test.
 The result informs the physician which type of thrombophilia is present.